 John grew up working on his family’s beef cattle farm, and wants to own his own butcher shop one day.
 Formerly the meat department manager for Earth Fare, John is not only nimble with a slicer, but works with an assuredness and discipline that only comes from the reservoir of confidence built from years of hard work.
 The craft of baking has many interesting similarities to the craft of butchery, and work at Uppercrust serves as a unique bridge to John’s dream.

 Kat – Counter Server

-Coming to back to Gainesville after her studies at the Savannah College of Art and Design, Uppercrust is beyond fortunate to have been the right place in Kat’s journey.
-As you might imagine, Kat is a talented artist and photographer; she is also indefatigably cheery, hard-working, good.
+Coming to back to Gainesville after her studies at the Savannah College of Art and Design, Kat has found a home at Uppercrust.
+We are beyond fortunate to have her grace our service floor.
+Kat is a talented artist and photographer; she is also indefatigably cheery, hard-working, good.

 Leannis is the bakery’s mama bear.
 She professes not to understand why, but her compassion and levity make her a natural confidante and advisor.
 And she makes absolutely delicious pastries.
 After graduating from the University of Florida with a bachelor’s degree in Performance Arts and a brief stint in New York City, she found her calling in the kitchen.
 If you hear showtunes during Uppercrust’s quieter moments, that’s Leannis.
 When she’s not baking at Uppercrust, Leannis bakes at home, unless she’s at Crafty Basterds winning trivia on Wednesdays.